Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Proof of the result for four-submanifolds

+where $n_0\geq1, g_0$ is the flat Euclidean metric, and either $n_i=2$ and $N_i=\Sf^2, i=1,2$, has nonnegative Gaussian curvature, or $n_i=3$ and $N_i$ is compact with nonnegative Ricci curvature.
 The fact that $\pi_2(\hat M^4)=0$ implies that, $n_0=1$ and $n_1=3$.
 Consequently, $\hat M^4$ is isometric to a Riemannian product $\R\times N_1$, where $N_1$ is a compact, simply connected manifold with nonnegative Ricci curvature.
 By Theorem 1.2 in \cite{H}, $N_1$ is diffeomorphic to $\Sf^3$. \emph{Case II}.
 Now suppose that $M^4$ has no point of positive isotropic curvature.
-Then part $(ii)$ of Proposition \ref{propu}, implies that the inequality \eqref{1} holds as an equality everywhere.
+Then part $(ii)$ of Proposition \ref{propu} implies that the inequality \eqref{1} holds as an equality everywhere.